Daniellamm/ha-bjc-newsletter/README.md

 - Polls the BJC website **every hour** for a new newsletter edition
 - Detects changes automatically — only processes when a new edition is published (~weekly)
-- Uses a **real headless browser** (Playwright + Chromium) to download the newsletter PDF, bypassing all CDN restrictions
+- Uses **Browserbase** (a cloud browser service) to download the newsletter PDF — works on **HA Green** and all other Home Assistant installations with no add-ons required
-- Compresses page images before sending to Gemini (~4 MB)
+- Assembles the newsletter pages into a PDF and sends it to Google Gemini AI
 - Extracts the complete day-by-day schedule including prayer times, classes, and events
 - Excludes Yahrzeit notices, sponsorships, and advertisements
 - Exposes **today's** and **tomorrow's** schedule as separate sensors
+- Falls back to a manual PDF watch folder if Browserbase is not configured
 - Persists the schedule across Home Assistant restarts

 ## Sensors